Total Hip Replacement

 Ongoing pain- most settle, but occasionally further treatment is needed such as physiotherapy, cortisone injection, arthroscopic surgery and very rarely re-operation.

-Mr Ashworth audits the infection rate of all hip and knee replacement operations in conjunction with the Torbay Hospital Microbiology department.
+Mr Ashworth audited the infection rate of all hip and knee replacement operations in conjunction with the Torbay Hospital Microbiology department.

-Mr Ashworth's deep infection rate for both hip and knee replacement operations has consistently been below 0.3%.
+Mr Ashworth's deep infection rate for both hip and knee replacement operations has consistently been below 0.4%.
+The last primary hip replacement performed by Mr Ashworth which developed PJI was in 2009 and was successfully treated.

 Wearing out or loosening-